Where are we?

 Entry is via the West Door or by the step-free North (side) Door.
 (Ring the bell on the North Door for assisted entry.)

-Inside we have a numbered trail to follow at your own pace – with information points giving interesting historical yet quirky facts.
+Inside we have a numbered trail to follow at your own pace – with focus points, drawing your attention to interesting historical facts - some quite quirky.
 It might take about an hour and a half but you can break out if you can only afford a shorter time.

 We have a dedicated team of volunteers to give a warm welcome.
 Some of our Welcomers come from other churches in Haddington and the surrounding towns & villages whilst others have no church connection at all.

-Group tours can again be booked by emailing to events@stmaryskirk.co.uk .
+Group tours can be booked by emailing to events@stmaryskirk.co.uk .

 After being welcomed, follow the St Mary’s Self-Guiding Trail:

-- This end (The nave) was ruined too in 1549 but quickly restored in 1561 to serve the new Reformed Church in Scotland, led by John Knox.
+- This end (The nave) was ruined too in 1549 but quickly restored by 1561 to serve the new Reformed Church in Scotland, led by John Knox.

 - Some oak beams from the ruin of the church were rescued for this restoration.
-They are still above you and would have been acorns in the 12th century.
+They are still in the attic above you and would have been acorns in the 12th century.

 - The high altar at the other end was hidden behind a screen